Switching from a traditional salaried job to a freelancing career can be an intimidating experience.

 Now, compare this to a Facebook Group for entrepreneurs.
 While you can potentially find a buyer here, this requires a lot of engagement and work to build visibility and authority.
 The ROI from this effort may not be worth your time.

 Cold outreach, on the other hand, is somewhere in between.
-With the right tools, you can build a targeted list of prospective buyers (just make sure you verify your email targets first).
+With tools like Voila Norbert, you can build a targeted list of prospective buyers (just make sure you verify your email targets first).
 While not everyone you reach out may hire you, the ROI is perhaps much higher than blindly engaging over a Facebook Group.

 This is not all, though.
 It would be foolish to not experiment with other client acquisition strategies.
 You may probably want to try channels like Facebook advertising, blogging, offline marketing, to mention a few.